dreibh/rspsim/README.md

 ./model -f test1.ini
 ```

-Take a look into <tt><a href="https://github.com/dreibh/rspsim/blob/master/model/test1.ini">test1.ini</a></tt>, the parameters should mostly be self-explaining.
+Take a look into [`test1.ini`](https://github.com/dreibh/rspsim/blob/master/model/test1.ini), the parameters should mostly be self-explaining.
 A detailed introduction to the model can be found in Chapter&nbsp;6 of «[Reliable Server Pooling – Evaluation, Optimization and Extension of a Novel IETF Architecture](https://duepublico2.uni-due.de/servlets/MCRFileNodeServlet/duepublico_derivate_00016326/Dre2006_final.pdf#chapter.6)»!

 ## How to run a SimProcTC-based example?

 See [SimProcTC – A Simulation Processing Tool-Chain for OMNeT++ Simulations](https://www.nntb.no/~dreibh/omnetpp/) for the SimProcTC installation details.
-It particularly needs [GNU&nbsp;R](https://www.r-project.org/), [bzip2](https://sourceware.org/bzip2/) including headers, and <tt>chrpath</tt>.
-When it is installed, an R&nbsp;shell can be started in the <tt><a href="https://github.com/dreibh/rspsim/blob/master/toolchain/">toolchain</a></tt> directory:
+It particularly needs [GNU&nbsp;R](https://www.r-project.org/), [bzip2](https://sourceware.org/bzip2/) including headers, and `chrpath`.
+When it is installed, an R&nbsp;shell can be started in the [`toolchain`](https://github.com/dreibh/rspsim/blob/master/toolchain) directory:

 ```bash
 cd toolchain
 R --vanilla
 ```

-In the R&nbsp;shell, <tt><a href="https://github.com/dreibh/rspsim/blob/master/toolchain/example1.R">example1.R</a></tt> can be started:
+In the R&nbsp;shell, [`example1.R`](https://github.com/dreibh/rspsim/blob/master/toolchain/example1.R) can be started:

 ```r
 source("example1.R")
 ```

-This will parametrise the simulation defined in <tt><a href="https://github.com/dreibh/rspsim/blob/master/toolchain/example1.R">example1.R</a></tt>, perform all runs (on the local machine) and collect the results.
+This will parametrise the simulation defined in [`example1.R`](https://github.com/dreibh/rspsim/blob/master/toolchain/example1.R), perform all runs (on the local machine) and collect the results.

-The plot script <tt><a href="https://github.com/dreibh/rspsim/blob/master/toolchain/plot-example1.R">example1.R</a></tt> plots the results of the example1 run.
+The plot script [`plot-example1.R`](https://github.com/dreibh/rspsim/blob/master/toolchain/plot-example1.R) plots the results of the example1 run.

 ```r
 source("plot-example1.R")
 ```

-The resulting PDF file is example1.pdf.
+The resulting PDF file is `example1.pdf`.

 Need more examples?
-Take a look into the directory <tt><a href="https://github.com/dreibh/rspsim/tree/master/toolchain/example-scripts">toolchain/example-scripts</a></tt>.
+Take a look into the directory [`example-scripts`](https://github.com/dreibh/rspsim/blob/master/toolchain/example-scripts).
 Each <tt><em>&lt;simulation&gt;</em>.R</tt> file is accompanied by a corresponding <tt>plot-<em>&lt;simulation&gt;</em>.R</tt> to create the corresponding PDF output.
-To use one of these scripts, copy it to the <tt><a href="https://github.com/dreibh/rspsim/tree/master/toolchain/example-scripts">toolchain</a></tt> directory itself.
-They will **not** work in the <tt><a href="https://github.com/dreibh/rspsim/tree/master/toolchain/example-scripts">toolchain/example-scripts</a></tt> subdirectory!
+To use one of these scripts, copy it to the [`toolchain`](https://github.com/dreibh/rspsim/blob/master/toolchain) directory itself.
+They will **not** work in the [`example-scripts`](https://github.com/dreibh/rspsim/blob/master/toolchain/example-scripts) subdirectory!

 To distribute simulation runs in a compute pool, and for more details about SimProcTC, see: [SimProcTC – A Simulation Processing Tool-Chain for OMNeT++ Simulations](https://www.nntb.no/~dreibh/omnetpp/).
-All examples include the file <tt><a href="https://github.com/dreibh/rspsim/blob/master/toolchain/computation-pool.R">computation-pool.R</a></tt>, where the pool configuration has to be made!
+All examples include the file [`computation-pool.R`](https://github.com/dreibh/rspsim/blob/master/toolchain/computation-pool.R), where the pool configuration has to be made!

 # 🖋️ Citing RSPSIM in Publications